Celebrating Indigenous Peoples

 She would like to teach her daughter weaving one day; she hopes she will enjoy it!

 Unfortunately, the root peoples are in danger.
 Some governments do not recognize the rights of these populations or the wealth they bring to society; they would like to see their country unified.
-Their culture and way of life are threatened by globalization, overproduction, deforestation, rural exodus, inter-ethnic conflicts, natural disasters… In addition, new generations sometimes abandon the ancestral traditions of the villages for modern city life.
+Their culture and way of life are threatened by globalization, overproduction, deforestation, rural exodus, inter-ethnic conflicts, natural disasters… In addition, new generations sometimes abandon ancestral village traditions for modern city life.

-Giving these people and their cause greater visibility in the media and on social networks can help them get the support they deserve and solve some of their problems through international aid.
-You too can help them on your scale, by consuming products from cooperatives or by making a donation to a NGO who supports them.
+Giving these people and their cause greater visibility in the media and on social networks can help them obtain the support they deserve and resolve some of their problems through international aid.
+You too can help them in your own way, by consuming products from cooperatives or by donating to a NGO who supports them.

 Did you like this article?
-Discover the Lao and Cil cushion collections without further delay!
+Discover the Lao et Cil cushion collections without delay!

-We'll see you next week to continue this journey in Vietnam with the Cil people.
+We look forward to seeing you next week to continue this journey to Vietnam with the Cil people.